trustedci/OSCRP/OSCRP.md

 **Concerns:** Devices inaccessible and transport prevented
 **Consequences:** Lost science time and reduced reputation

 The primary mail server for a university's climate research group was hacked by protesters, who then copied off the mail from this server and made it public shortly before a scheduled world summit on climate change.
-Subsequent media reports accused researchers (who said their words in private email messages were taken out of context), of fraud and conspiracy.
+Subsequent media reports accused researchers (who said their words in private email messages were taken out of context) of fraud and conspiracy.
 In addition to the immediate impact of the security incident on the mail server and its usability, the aftermath of the intrusion included multiple separate fraud and misconduct investigations.
 Although these investigations failed to substantiate allegations of fraud, public confidence in climate change research was damaged.
 **Asset:** Internal data
 **Concern:** Data exposed
 **Consequences:** Reduced reputation and legal action